-As a trust we believe that any appointed contractor should have vision and values that are closely aligned with our own and prefer to work with those contractors who work in 'partnership' with ourselves to realise the trust's overall aims and objectives.
+As a Trust we believe that any appointed contractor should have vision and values that are closely aligned with our own and prefer to work with those contractors who work in 'partnership' with ourselves to realise the Trust's overall aims and objectives.
 We aim to grow a vibrant community of exceptional people therefore there is a strong commitment that our facilities are available to local community sport and recreational groups for the purpose of engaging our neighbours in local activities at affordable rates.
 Our preference is to use local suppliers, where possible, to support the local economy and always use reputable and reliable providers who are often part of an educationally approved framework or consortium.
-As a trust we use a preferential supplier list which is shared across the trust.
+We use a preferential supplier list which is shared across the Trust.